 Want to check out the UV Index of today’s weather?
 Here are some links to check the UV Index in the UK online: Weather Online and Met Office.
 Here is a link to download the World UV app for your IOS and Android phones, watches and tablets: Euro Melanoma.

 Wear Protective Clothing

 Sunscreen and the UV index can only do so much.
 Sun protection comes in different forms.
-To help protect your skin when you’re outside, maximising your wardrobe is key.
-On especially hot days, wear long-sleeve shirts, pants or skirts.
-It is recommended to wear dark colours, this is because darker clothing tends to keep UV rays from reaching the skin by absorbing them, instead of allowing them to penetrate your skin.
-Moreover, the construction of your clothing matters.
-Denser clothing, such as denim, wool and synthetic fibres are more protective from the sun than thinner cloth.
-Loose clothing is also recommended since tight clothes can stretch and tear, which allows UV rays to pass through clothing.
+To help protect your skin when you're outside, maximising your wardrobe is key.
+On sweltering days, wear long-sleeve shirts, pants or skirts.
+It is recommended to wear dark colours because darker clothing tends to keep UV rays from reaching the skin by absorbing them instead of allowing them to penetrate your skin—moreover, the construction of your clothing matters.
+Denser clothing, such as denim, wool and synthetic fibres, are more protective from the sun than thinner cloth.
+Loose clothing is also recommended since tight clothes can stretch and tear, allowing UV rays to pass through clothing.

 Best sunscreens for your face:

 ABIB'S Quick Sunstick is the perfect sunscreen for on the go.
 It's a broad-spectrum sunscreen with an SPF 50+ and a high PA rating.
 This sunscreen comes in a bar/stick format and helps evenly distribute sunscreen across your face.
 It absorbs into your skin, even when applied multiple times.
 After application, it leaves your skin refreshed and ready for makeup.

 Key ingredients to look out for: Acacia Peptides, Ceramides and Centella Asiatica Extract.